Correlations in entanglement-assisted prepare-and-measure scenarios: Semidefinite programs for correlations in entanglement-assisted -dimensional communication

 \subsection{Outer approximations through information-restricted correlations}

-The NPA relaxations that we have introduced above involve $2n_\mathrm{X}d+n_\mathrm{B}n_\mathrm{Y}d^2$ operators in the case of quantum communication and $n_\mathrm{X}d+n_\mathrm{B}n_\mathrm{Y}d$ operators in the case of classical communication.
+The NPA relaxations that we have introduced above involve $2n_\mathrm{X}d+n_\mathrm{B}n_\mathrm{Y}d^2$ operators in the case of quantum communication and $n_\mathrm{X}d+n_\mathrm{B}n_\mathrm{Y}d$\footnote{This can be seen either directly from \eqref{eq:corrclass}, or by taking the classical limit of the quantum SDP introduced above (\ref{subsec-NPA}), where the assumption of classicality is encoded in the fact that Bob's POVM's $M_{b|y}$ are diagonal in a basis for $\mathcal{H}_C$.} operators in the case of classical communication.
 The size of the corresponding SDP is determined by the number of such operators and grows rapidly as one increases the order, with the number of such operators.
-In practice, these SDPs cannot be used to characterise EA communication scenarios with more than a few inputs or outputs without excessive computational resources.
+In practice, these SDPs cannot be used to characterize EA communication scenarios with more than a few inputs or outputs without excessive computational resources.

 For this reason, we propose an entirely different approach which applies equally well to both classical and quantum communication.
 It is based on two relaxations of the problem.
-Firstly, we relax the (post-communication) state space of Bob to a state space characterised by its information content \cite{InfoCorrelations}.
+Firstly, we relax the (post-communication) state space of Bob to a state space characterized by its information content \cite{InfoCorrelations}.
 Secondly, we use semidefinite relaxations of the set of informationally-restricted correlations \cite{InfoCorrelations2} to efficiently bound the correlations from EA communication.
 We now proceed to outline this approach.

 Recently, a framework was developed for studying the correlations $p(b|x,y)=\Tr\left(\rho_x\,M_{b|y}\right)$ in prepare-and-measure experiments when the only assumption is that the \textit{information} relayed about $x$ through the states $\rho_x$ is restricted \cite{InfoCorrelations, InfoCorrelations2}.
 This information restriction is quantified through a bound on the guessing probability